-Encephalitis claims lives of 47 children in Muzaffarpur
+Encephalitis claims lives of 54 children in Bihar's Muzaffarpur

-Patna, June 13: More than 47 kids died due to encephalitis in Bihar's Muzaffarpur district.
+Patna, June 13: More than 54 kids died due to encephalitis in Bihar's Muzaffarpur district.
+Out of these 54, 46 died at Sri Krishna Medical College and Hospital and eight at Kejriwal Hospital due to acute encephalitis syndrome (AES), said reports.

 However, the government maintained that the casualties were not related to the outbreak but were caused by hypoglycemia.

 So far 143 cases of AES have been reported from 11 districts of Vaishali, Sitamarhi, Sheohar, East Champaran, Patna, Nalanda, Muzaffarpur, Jehanabad, Gaya, Bhojpur and Aurangabad.